 Stage 2: Request for Concepts: Mid-March – Mid-May, 2021

 The short-listed artists will be notified shortly after the selection panel’s first meeting, and invited to submit a conceptual design proposal.
 A detailed Terms of Reference document will be provided to short-listed artists, with all of the detailed information required to prepare and submit their proposals.
 Short-listed artists will be paid a fee of $3000.00 (+HST) for this stage.

 All proposals will undergo a technical review by City staff and design team members, in order to assess them for safety and maintenance concerns.
 Each artist will receive their technical feedback notes, and have time to incorporate them into their proposals, if necessary, and all technical reviews will be circulated to the selection panel.
 Proposals which are deemed not technically viable will not advance to the interview stage.

-The short-listed artists will be notified of the competition results by mid-June, 2021.
+The short-listed artists will be notified of the competition results by the end of June, 2021.

 ArtworxTO, the City’s Year of Public Art, will take place in 2021 as part of the City’s commitment to artists and art as part of COVID-19 recovery.
 All new commissions will be included in the ArtworkTO program wherever possible.

 Mid-March, 2021: Short-listed artists notified

 Mid-May, 2021: Proposal deadline